Debug production failures locally, even when you can’t reproduce them.

 Is it hard to set up?

-No. It’s a pip‑install agent — enable with an env var, run your app, and you’re recording.
+No. Retrace is a pip-installed agent.
+Set an env var, run your app, and you’re recording.
 No code changes.

 Do I need to change my code?

-No. Retrace attaches at the Python runtime level (custom C proxy) and works with your existing app.
+No. Retrace attaches at the Python runtime level and works with your existing app.
+No logging, decorators, or special hooks.

 Production Concerns